olebole/irafdoc/doc/plot.calcomp.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
   Task <b>calcomp</b> is an IRAF graphics kernel.
-It may be run standalone to plot a GKI metacode file, or from cursor mode via <tt>":.snap calcomp"</tt>.
+It may be run standalone to plot a GKI metacode file, or from cursor mode via <span style="font-family: monospace;">":.snap calcomp"</span>.
   </p>
   <p>
   <b>Calcomp</b> may be used to draw any IRAF plot on a Calcomp pen plotter.
 It is